albino98/weather-analysis/README.md

 ## Description

+The purpose of the project is to historicize and analyze the meteorological data of a certain area, to understand how the weather will change.

 The project consists of a python script (to be scheduled at 00:00 every day) and a python application with flask.

 **The script** (telegramForecast.py):